raygj/vault-content/enterprise/vault_enterprise_license_steps.md

 ## General Notes

+- HashiCorp Vault Enterprise customer receive information on how to retrieve a pre-licensed binary
-- the Vault Enterprise license file is supplied by your HashiCorp TAM or SE
+- If you download a Vault Enterprise binary from [releases.hashicorp.com](https://releases.hashicorp.com/) the Vault Enterprise license file will be supplied by your HashiCorp TAM or SE
 - the license should be applied on a single node while the other (usually 2 stand-by nodes) are not running
   - once the license is applied on the single active node and verified, start the Vault service and unseal each of the stand-by nodes
   - the enterprise license will be replicated to the stand-by nodes